g-dury/xtest/README.md

 ### Branching strategy

 I did not take into account any branching strategy for the CI/CD nor the deployment part, considering only master branch and a unique environment.
 In reality (in a software development team) this can be different as we would use other branches and other environments (such as staging, uat) to ensure users can test the software before releasing to production.
-Fortunately all the configurations is externalised in environment variables and travis could allow us to select different deployment strategy depending on the branch.
+Fortunately the configuration is externalised in environment variables and template files.

 ### Scalability